RagnarB83/ash-documentation/docs/OpenMM-interface.rst

 Dealing with PBC image problems in trajectory.
 See `OpenMM FAQ <https://github.com/openmm/openmm/wiki/Frequently-Asked-Questions#how-do-periodic-boundary-conditions-work>`_
-To obtain a more pleasing visualization of the trajectory you can "reimage" the trajectory afterwards using the program mdtraj (requires installation of mdtraj: pip install mdtraj)
+To obtain a more pleasing visualization of the trajectory you can "reimage" the trajectory afterwards using the program mdtraj (requires installation of mdtraj: pip install mdtraj).
+See :doc:`module_dynamics`  for more details on the mdtraj interface.

 Example: